Montenegro Entry Requirements

 Prohibited Items

-• Counterfeit goods and pirated copies - illegal to import
+• Counterfeit goods and pirated intellectual property, subject to seizure and fines.

 Restricted Items